lapnd/BOOMv3-eager-delay/README.md

 By influencing the outcome of a speculation and the transient instructions to be executed, attackers can have indirect access to secret data in a system.
 In contrast to previously known side channel attacks, these transient instructions are not part of the program execution at the ISA-level and therefore not visible based on ISA-semantics.
 As a result, detecting vulnerabilities to transient execution attacks requires considering program execution at the hardware level, which makes the verification problem more challenging.

+### Eager Delay

+One basic possiblity to patch Spectre vulnerabilities in an out-of-order processor is to delay speculative loads until they can no longer be squashed, i.e. are no longer speculative.
+This suppresses leakage of a secret by transient executions and therefore prevents Spectre attacks.
+The method has been proposed by [Sakalis et al.](https://dl.acm.org/doi/10.1145/3307650.3322216).

 ## Unique Program Execution Checking (UPEC)